Astro E1 5200mAh Candy barSized Ultra Compact Portable Charger External Battery Power Bank with HighSpeed Charging PowerIQ Technology White | Better Homes & Gardens

 Advertisement

-The Advantage: Join the 20 million+ powered by our leading technology.
-Exclusive PowerIQ Technology: Detects your device to deliver its fastest possible charge speed up to 2 amps (four times faster than a computer USB port).
-Does not support Qualcomm Quick Charge High Capacity: Add almost two full charges to an iPhone 7 or 6s or at least one full charge to a 7 Plus, Galaxy S7, Nexus 5 or other smartphone.
+[The Advantage] Join the 30 million+ powered by our leading technology.
+[Exclusive PowerIQ Technology] Detects your device to deliver its fastest possible charge speed up to 2 amps (four times faster than a computer USB port).
+Does not support Qualcomm Quick Charge [High Capacity] Add almost two full charges to an iPhone 7 or 6s or at least one full charge to a 7 Plus, Galaxy S7, Nexus 5 or other smartphone.
 Or almost a 70% charge to an iPad mini 3.
-Incredibly Compact: The size of a small candy bar (3.8 1.7 0.9in, 4.2oz) it fits perfectly in your pocket.
+[Incredibly Compact] The size of a small candy bar (3.8 1.7 0.9in, 4.2oz) it fits perfectly in your pocket.
 Recharges in 5 hours with a 1A adapter (not included) and the included Micro USB cable.
-What You Get: Astro E1 Portable Charger External Battery Power Bank, Micro USB Cable, travel pouch, welcome guide, our fan-favorite 18-month warranty and friendly customer service.
+[What You Get] Astro E1 Portable Charger External Battery Power Bank, Micro USB Cable, travel pouch, welcome guide, our fan-favorite 18-month warranty and friendly customer service.
 Lightning cable for iPhone / iPad sold separately.